pierrebaudot/infotopopy/docs/index.rst

 InfoTopo is a Machine Learning method based on Information Cohomology, a cohomology of statistical systems [0,1,8,9].
 It allows to estimate higher order statistical structures, dependences and (refined) independences or generalised (possibly non-linear) correlations and to uncover their structure as simplicial complex.
 It provides estimations of the basic information functions, entropy, joint and condtional, multivariate Mutual-Informations (MI) and conditional MI, Total Correlations...
+The package was written to be fully compliant with  `scikit learn  <https://scikit-learn.org/stable/>`_ tools, objects and nomenclature.
 InfoTopo is at the cross-road of Topological Data Analysis, Deep Neural Network learning, statistical physics and complex systems:

  1. With respect to Topological Data Analysis (TDA), it provides intrinsically probabilistic methods that does not assume metric (Random Variable's alphabets are not necessarilly ordinal) [2,3,6].
 It also provide a quantification of higher order statistical interactions that cannot be detected by pairwise relations or methods based on Vietoris-Rips complexes.